-LOUISVILLE, Kentucky: Offshoring has become a well-accepted business practice in the United States, with many American companies taking advantage not only of lower-cost labor pools but also of skill sets currently in short supply in the US.
+LOUISVILLE, Kentucky: Offshoring has become a well-accepted business practice in the United States, with many American companies taking advantage not only of lower-cost labor pools but also of skill sets in short supply in the United States.
 Yet it has remained a politically charged practice, and companies that offshore operations frequently face criticism from trade associations, commentators and, especially during election season, political candidates.

 This year’s presidential election, pitting Republican John McCain vs. Democrat Barack Obama, is no exception.
 Obama has yet to come up with a sound bite as memorable as the one used by two-time presidential candidate Ross Perot, who warned that jobs heading south to Mexico following ratification of the North American Free Trade Agreement in 1992 would create a “giant sucking sound.”

-But Obama has been following the example of John Kerry, the Democrat who made offshoring-related criticism of President George W. Bush a regular part of his campaign appearances when he ran against Bush in his bid for reelection in 2004.
+Obama has followed the example of John Kerry, the Democrat who made offshoring-related criticism of President George W. Bush a regular part of his campaign appearances during the 20014 campaign.
 Kerry found receptive audiences, especially in states like Ohio and Pennsylvania, where local economies were hit hard by the loss of manufacturing jobs over the previous decade.
-His plan to address offshoring revolved around changing rules that allow American companies to defer paying taxes on income earned by foreign subsidiaries until they bring those profits back to the U.S.
+His plan to address offshoring revolved around changing rules that allow American companies to defer paying taxes on income earned by foreign subsidiaries until they bring those profits back to the United States.

 Bush’s support for such rules encouraged the export of American jobs, said Kerry.
-Instead of Kerry-style denunciation of unpatriotic companies offshoring their operation, Obama has emphasized positive incentives to those who don’t.
+Instead of Kerry-style denunciation of unpatriotic companies offshoring their operation, Obama emphasizes positive incentives to those who don’t.

 As the US economy continues to sour in the wake of the credit crisis, Obama has used an anti-offshoring message that echoes Kerry’s though on the campaign trail, his speeches are more nuanced.
 During his nomination speech at the Democratic National Convention, Obama said that “companies that ship jobs overseas will not get tax breaks.”